trustoverip/spec-up-t-website/docs/various-roles/admins-guide/updating.md

 - Download a ZIP of the repository and extract it locally.
 - Manually copy the content of individual files into your local setup.

-Ensure the file and directory names in your local installation match those in the source repository.
+Ensure the file and directory names in your local installation match those in the GitHub source repository.
 If they differ, rename your local files to align with the repository structure.

 ### 2. Update `package.json`